Mfuseini10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * The first line of all your files should be exactly #!/bin/bash
 * A README.md file, at the root of the folder of the project, describing what each script is doing
 * You are not allowed to use backticks, &&, || or ;
+* You are not allowed to use bc, sed or awk
 * All your files must be executable

 ## Tasks